 6. To be assured that information about their donations is handled with respect and confidentiality to the extent provided by law.

-7. To expect that all relationships with individuals representing will be professional in nature.
+7. To expect that all relationships with individuals representing ASOR will be professional in nature.

 8. To be informed whether those seeking donations are volunteers, ASOR employees, or hired solicitors.